Generalized Buzano Inequality: -Buzano inequality

+We note that the inequality \eqref{alphabuz} was previously obtained by Moslehian et al. (\cite{MKD}, Corollary 2.5) using properties of singular values.

-The main idea in the proof of Proposition \ref{newMox} was to obtain a bound for the distance between a rank one operator and the identity operator.
-On the other hand, Fujii and Kubo in \cite{fujiikubo} based their proof of Buzano's inequality on the fact that $\|2P-I\|\leq 1$ where $P$ is an orthogonal projection.
+The main idea in the previous proof was to obtain a bound for the distance between a rank one operator and the identity operator.
+On the other hand, Fujii and Kubo in \cite{fujiikubo} based their proof of Buzano inequality on the fact that $\|2P-I\|\leq 1$ where $P$ is an orthogonal projection.
 Because of the above, we are in a position to prove our first result in this paper, which generalizes these previous ideas.